Venue: Hybrid - Siambr Dafydd Orwig, Swyddfeydd y Cyngor, Caernarfon LL55 1SH. View directions

 Hywel, Elwyn Jones and Gareth Roberts

 To receive any declaration of personal interest and to note protocol matters.

-a) The following members declared that they had an interest in relation to the item noted:
+declared that he had an interest in relation to the item noted:

 To note any items that are a matter of urgency in the view of the Chairman for consideration.

 Chairman shall propose that the minutes of the previous meeting of this

 committee, held on, 20th November 2023, be signed as a true record.